CERTCC/Vultron/docs/topics/behavior_logic/msg_em_bt.md

     fb --> emit_ee
 ```

 It is a child of the fallback node started in [Receiving Messages Behavior](msg_intro_bt.md).
 A precondition check for EM message types is followed by a fallback node.
-EM acknowledgment messages (_EK_) receive no further attention and return *Success*.
+EM acknowledgment messages (_EK_) receive no further attention and return _Success_.

-## Messages That Lead to a Simple Acknowledgment.
+## Messages That Lead to a Simple Acknowledgment

 Next is a branch handling all the messages that will result in a simple acknowledgment (_EK_).